NattarikaPraew/mood-tracker/README.md

 ### Mood Tracker By Swiftui
 ![](https://github.com/NattarikaPraew/mood-tracker/blob/master/MoodTracker_v2/Assets.xcassets/AppIcon.appiconset/120.png)

+Mood Tracker is an iOS application to keep track the mental health.
+In one day, user can add more than one mood, write the highlight caption, and add a picture.
+User can see the overview the added mood in monthly view in Calendar tab.

 Features
 - Can add more than 1 mood in a day
 - Can edit caption